willbamford/getres/README.md

 Universal resource loading (browser and Node.js) designed to work with HTML5 Canvas and WebGL.
 Supports loading text, JSON, binary and images.

-**getres** is lightweight in the browser, at only ~6KB when compressed, and is compatible with IE9+ and all other modern browsers with optional support for *promises*.
+**getres** is lightweight (weighing in at just over ~6KB in the browser when compressed) and is compatible with IE9+ and all other modern browsers with support for *promises* optional.

 ## Simple example